Controlled parking zones

 If you are approached by people claiming to be council staff and offering parking facilities in a residential street, this is likely to be bogus.
 The council does not operate any pay to park facilities within the football match parking zone and all council staff are issued with an ID badge and should provide it on demand.

-Like the city centre Controlled Parking Zone (CPZ) there are signs on entry to the FMRPZ, indicating the times and restrictions in force (Mon-Fri 5pm to 10pm, Sat-Sun 10am to 6pm from 1st August to 31st May inclusive).
+Like the city centre Controlled Parking Zone (CPZ) there are signs on entry to the FMRPZ, indicating the times and restrictions in force (10am to midnight from 1st August to 30th June inclusive).

 If you park within a Football Match Residents Parking Zone, you may be issued with a Penalty Charge Notice.
 You can view a list of the streets within the zone.
 There are a number of free bays within the FMRPZ, but spaces are first come first served.
 If you are unable to park within a free bay this does not permit you to park in a resident bay, on a single or double yellow line or in any other bays without displaying the required permit.